Guidelines for the PowerPoint Support Forums

 Forums put your message in front of thousands of people.
 All you have to do is type it once.

-Actually it's even better: When somebody answers your question, somebody else will reply with other ideas or to correct their mistakes.
-Everybody with an interest in your problem can join in.
+Actually it's even better: When somebody answers your question, somebody else will reply with other ideas, more details or yes, corrections.
+Anyone with an interest in your problem can join in.
 That's why it works as well as it does.

-And it gets better yet: Using Google or the forum's search feature, you can search for answers that someone may already have posted instead of posting your question and waiting for a reply.
+And it gets better yet: Using Google or the forum's search feature, you can search for answers that someone already wrote instead of posting your question and waiting for a reply.
+Instant Gratification!

 How to get help